Likalto4/diffusion-models_master/README.md

 This is done because the bitsandbytes library may try to install the pytorch cpu version if included in the requirements file.

-## Additional notes
+## Using other environment managers

 You may also install all the libraries using other environment managers, like pip.
-Just open the yaml file, explore the libraries and install them using pip.
+Just open the yaml file, explore the libraries and install them using your prefered manager.
 # Running the code
 ------------------------------------------------------------------------------------------------------------------------------